 - Postoperative Respiratory Failure – 9 incidents of 629 patients at the facility.

 - Postoperative Hematomas and Hemorrhages – 11 incidents out of 1067 patients.

 - Medical Care-Associated Collapsed Lung – 1 incident out of 6343 patients.

 - Accidental Laceration or Puncture – 11 incidents out of 6468 patients.

 - Unexpected Death – 2 incidents out of 1957 patients at the hospital.

 - Blood Clotting (Deep Vein Thrombosis) or Post-Operative Lung Embolism – 4 incidents out of 1112 patients.

 If you, or a loved one, have suffered harm after being admitted to St. Mary’s Hospital in Decatur, it may be the result of negligence, error or mistakes made by the medical staff.
-The Decatur, IL medical malpractice attorneys at Rosenfeld Injury Lawyers remain committed to providing patients the protection they need to ensure their safety and well-being.
+The Decatur, IL medical malpractice attorneys at Rosenfeld Injury Lawyers LLC remain committed to providing patients the protection they need to ensure their safety and well-being.
 Contact our attorneys today.
 Our free consultations remain confidential.
 We accept all personal injury cases including medical malpractice claims and lawsuits on contingency to avoid the need of paying any upfront fees.